Cadillac Celestiq: Chassis

 The Celestiq is built on the General Motors BEV3 platform using an aluminum spaceframe with carbon fiber body panels; the door panels are sheet molded composite (SMC) to accommodate embedded sensors.
 The multilink adaptive air suspension has magnetorheological dampers and the rear wheels are steerable.

 Lighting

 The headlamps use digital micromirror devices with 1.3 million pixels per side, displaying a startup sequence to welcome the approaching driver, including a projection of the updated Cadillac crest.

+Interior

+The vehicle has a Dolby Atmos 38-speaker sound system and a four-quadrant smart glass roof which allows each area to have its own modification of the roof's opacity.

 Customization

-General Motors have announced that many aspects of the car will be customizable, including exterior and interior colors, trim materials, and finishes.
+Many aspects of the car will be customizable, including exterior and interior colors, trim materials, and finishes.
 As a starting point, Cadillac offers four "Design Inspiration" themes: Magnetic (dark black and blue colors inside and out), Vale (earth tones), Mist (silver exterior with brown leather seats), and Aurora (sporty red themes).
+Prospective clients are invited to collaborate on the design with a concierge at Cadillac House at Vanderbilt, a building on the GMTC campus designed by Saarinen and named for Suzanne Vanderbilt, a Cadillac designer between 1955 and 1977 who was responsible for the 1958 Eldorado Seville coupe "Baroness" and 1958 Series 62 "Saxony" convertible.